micmejia/bible-dump/NKJV/Acts/Acts 20.md

 except that the Holy Spirit testifies in every city, saying that chains and tribulations await me.

 ###### 24
-[^c]But none of these things move me; nor do I count my life dear to myself, so that I may finish my [^d]race with joy, and the ministry which I received from the Lord Jesus, to testify to the gospel of the grace of God.
+But none of these things move me; nor do I count my life dear to myself, so that I may finish my race with joy, and the ministry which I received from the Lord Jesus, to testify to the gospel of the grace of God.

 ###### 25
 "And indeed, now I know that you all, among whom I have gone preaching the kingdom of God, will see my face no more.

 ###### 26
-Therefore I testify to you this day that I _am_ innocent[^e] of the blood of all _men._
+Therefore I testify to you this day that I _am_ innocent of the blood of all _men._

 ###### 27
-For I have not [^f]shunned to declare to you the whole counsel of God.
+For I have not shunned to declare to you the whole counsel of God.

 ###### 28
-Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church [^g]of God which He purchased with His own blood.
+Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.

 ###### 29
 For I know this, that after my departure savage wolves will come in among you, not sparing the flock.

 ###### 30
-Also from among yourselves men will rise up, speaking [^h]perverse things, to draw away the disciples after themselves.
+Also from among yourselves men will rise up, speaking perverse things, to draw away the disciples after themselves.

 ###### 31
 Therefore watch, and remember that for three years I did not cease to warn everyone night and day with tears.